etcimon/libwasm/BUILDING.md

   [..]
 ```

-Use this version of dub which supports probing without importing druntime: https://github.com/etcimon/dub/tree/probe_with_betterc
+You must use a version of dub that was compiled from the ~master branch after 2024-01-10.

 A simple `dub build --arch=wasm32-unknown-wasi` should just work.